nickhepp/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 #### How are Kafka offsets different than partitions?

 #### How is data assigned to a specific partition in Kafka?
+A: Messages have keys and the keys dictate wich messages get assigned to which partitions.

 #### Describe immutability - Is data on a Kafka topic immutable?
+A: Yes, data in Kafka is immutable.
+Once the data is written it cant be changed.

 #### How is data replicated across brokers in kafka?
 If you have a replication factor of 3 and 3 brokers, explain how data is spread across brokers
 * Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w)